The Fairness of Credit Scoring Models: Literature review

-Second, ML algorithms, and especially when implemented with large datasets, are likely to better capture the structural relationship between observable characteristics and default (\cite{Jansen2020}).
+Second, ML algorithms, and especially when implemented with large datasets, are likely to better capture the structural relationship between observable characteristics and default \citep{Jansen2020}.
 Here the effect on discrimination can go both ways.
 On the one hand, as shown by \cite{Berg2020}, combining advanced modeling techniques with non-standard data permits to include small borrowers traditionally overlooked by standard screening techniques.
-Conceptually, ML can also give access to credit to people who are credit invisible because of being unbanked or because they lack credit history.
 On the other hand, the model and empirical evidence in \cite{Fuster2020} indicate that ML increases rate disparity across groups of borrowers and benefits more White and Asian borrowers than Black and Hispanic borrowers.
-Compared to standard parametric scoring models (e.g. logistic regression), ML models introduce an additional flexibility which improves out-of-sample classification accuracy.
-However, the gains associated to this improvement are not homogeneously distributed across borrowers, as minorities may be affected by a triangulation effect.
+Compared to logistic regressions, ML models introduce additional flexibility which improves out-of-sample classification accuracy.
+However, the gains associated with this improvement are not homogeneously distributed across borrowers, as minorities may be affected by a triangulation effect.
 The latter occurs when non-linear associations between the features proxy for the protected variable, hence "de-anonymizing" the group identities only using non-protected attributes.